RVirmoors/ccia/slides/01-01-gd-intro.md

 --

-so: challenge yourself & BUILD STUFF.
+so... challenge yourself & BUILD STUFF.

 ---